-Likewise, if coolant has gotten into the internal areas of the engine, then your oil cap or dipstick are going to have the milky coffee goo on them.
+Likewise, if coolant has gotten into the internal areas of the engine, then your oil cap or dipstick is going to have the milky coffee goo on them.

 If you truly want to be sure, you can empty the oil and coolant from the engine and examine them, which will make clear whether your engine oil and coolant have mixed somewhere.

 When your engine isn't starting because of a bad head gasket, you're going to notice certain symptoms:

 - The engine turns over but doesn't start.